FrancisBanville/ms_interpreting_probabilities/README.md

 ambiguity.
 Below, we will see examples of why this matters when it comes to spatial, temporal, and taxonomic scaling of biotic interactions.

+[Table 1 about here].
+Articles using probabilistic interactions and the definitions and variables they considered.

 ## From potential to realized interactions

 Even though the spatiotemporal variability of interactions is not considered in